 1) The big idea: reduce waste at the source

-Before we talk bags and bins, shrink what you throw away.
-Small tweaks dramatically reduce how much used litter you generate:
+Before we talk bags and bins, the biggest eco win is simple: throw away less in the first place.
+Small tweaks can dramatically reduce how much used litter you generate.

 - Depth right = less smear.
-Keep clumping litters at 7–8 cm so clumps lift cleanly (details in Odor Control).
+Keep clumping litters around 7–8 cm so clumps lift cleanly.
+(More routine tips in odor control.)

 - Placement matters.
-Boxes in quiet, ventilated spots reduce rushed use (and messy clumps).
-See Litter Box Placement.
+Quiet, ventilated spots reduce rushed use (and messy clumps).
+See the science of litter box placement.

 - Low-tracking setup.
-Honeycomb mats and high-sided boxes keep granules near the box so you pour fewer “stray” scoops into the trash.
-Guide: Low-Tracking Home.
+Honeycomb mats and high-sided boxes keep granules near the box so you don’t “waste-scoop” stray litter.
+Guide: low-tracking home.

 2) Myth vs Fact: “Flushable,” “Biodegradable,” “Compostable”